 Southern Medical Program Site Lead | UBC Medical Undergraduate Society

-Lauren Hughes grew up in Kelowna and feels extremely fortunate to attend medical school in her hometown.
-She is a 4th year Southern Medical Program (SMP) student and is serving her first term as SMP Site Lead.
-In this position, Lauren represents the interests of SMP students, faculty, and community stakeholders.
-She attends all monthly MUS meetings and oversees the SMP Site Council.
-She is also a member of several committees, including the UBC Medical Alumni Association, MSAC Advisory Committee, and Constitution and Bylaws Committee.
-Additional responsibilities include fair allocation of SMP finances, advocacy for site-specific initiatives, and promotion of inter-year connectivity.
-This year, Lauren’s main goals are to advocate for the addition of an MSAC in Kelowna as well as find creative ways to support student connectivity amidst times of social distancing.
-She is honoured to represent the SMP community.
-Outside of medicine, Lauren instructs indoor spin classes at a local gym and enjoys the Okanagan with her friends and family.
+Tushar Dave grew up in Kelowna and is thrilled to be attending medical school in his hometown community.
+He is a 2nd year Southern Medical Program (SMP) student and is serving his first term as SMP Site Lead.
+In this position, Tushar represents the interests of SMP students, faculty, and community stakeholders.
+He attends all monthly MUS meetings, oversees the SMP Site Class Councils and acts as the primary liaison between MUS and Class Councils.
+He is also a member of several committees, including the UBC Medical Alumni Association, MSAC Advisory Committee, and Constitution and Bylaws Committee.
+He is honoured to represent the SMP community at these committees.
+Additional responsibilities include fair allocation of SMP finances, advocacy for site-specific initiatives, and promotion of inclusivity and connectivity among the SMP cohorts.
+This year, Tushar’s main goal is to add to the work of previous SMP Site Leads and advocate for the addition of an MSAC in Kelowna.
+With the UBC Medical Program’s decision to welcome incoming medical students at their distributed sites rather than having their first semester together in Vancouver, Tushar realizes the increased value that a lounge-like space has to SMP students.
+Outside of medicine, Tushar enjoys basketball, photography, exploring the hiking trails of BC and spending time with his friends and family.